Charts: How The U.S. Ranks On COVID-19 Deaths Per Capita — And By Case Count

 If there is more COVID-19 transmission among communities in a specific country, then there will be more infections and consequently more deaths in that country — and presumably a higher per capita death rate.

 But other factors influence the per capita death rate.
 For example, age is a major risk factor for severe COVID-19 disease and death.
 Therefore, countries with much younger populations may have far fewer deaths.
 In Uganda, for instance, the per capita death rate is 0.01, one of the lowest in the world.
 The median age of Ugandans is 15.9.
 By contrast, the median age in the U.S. is 38.4.
 In Belgium and the U.K., which have the highest number of deaths per 100,000 people, the median ages are 41.87 and 40 years, respectively.
-And predictably, the per capita death rate is higher in these countries.
+And predictably, the per capita death rate is higher in those countries.

 Access to care also has an impact on the rate — whether patients have access to ventilators and ICU care if needed.